Veterinary Medicine

 Credits 5.0

-This course introduces the student to general pathophysiologic mechanisms that cause disease including biochemical, structural, and functional changes.
-Concepts covered in the first quarter include normal and altered cell development, metabolic diseases, inflammation, cell aging and repair, immunopathology and neoplasia.
-In Pathology II, students apply their knowledge of general pathology to specific disease processes as they affect various organs or systems.
-Four aspects to be learned for each disease are etiology, pathogenesis, morphologic changes, and biochemical alterations.
+This course introduces the student to general pathophysiologic mechanisms that cause disease, including biochemical, structural, and functional changes.
+Concepts covered include normal and altered cell development, metabolic diseases, inflammation, cell aging and repair, immunopathology, and neoplasia.
 Laboratories will supplement course material.

 VMEDG 1642: Veterinary Pathology II